mvdoc/budapest-fmri-data/README.md

 The available columns are `onset` (frame onset); `duration` (containing a python format string so that duration information can be added with a trivial parser); `frameidx` (index of the frame shown); `videotime` (time of the video); `lasttrigger` (time of the last received trigger).

+We provide a simplified events file with the published BIDS dataset.
+These events file were generated in the notebook  [`notebooks/2020-06-08_make-event-files.ipynb`](notebooks/2020-06-08_make-event-files.ipynb).

 ### fMRI preprocessing with fMRIprep

 The dataset was preprocessed using [fMRIprep](https://fmriprep.org) (version 20.1.1) in a singularity container.
 To obtain the container, run the following line (assuming you have singularity installed):